 Today Lee Steinfeld “Leonhart” discusses launching a successful YouTube channel and raising funds for charity.

-At Your Money Geek, we are huge fans of pop culture and side hustles, so whenever someone manages to combine the two together, it piques our interest.
+At Your Money Geek, we are huge fans of pop culture and side hustles, so whenever someone manages to combine the two, it piques our interest.
 When someone manages to turn their side hustle into a full-time gig, we are doubly interested.

 We are thrilled that Lee Steinfeld, aka Leonhart, agreed to stop by the blog to discuss his excellent YouTube channel.

 Lee Steinfeld turned his passion for Pokémon cards into a thriving and successful full-time gig.
 Whether you are a fan of his channel or are looking to find your success on YouTube, Leonhart offers some great tips.

 About Lee Steinfeld